Tranquil-Rage/Tranquil-Rage.github.io/TCP/SSH.md

 - Collect user SSH keys if able to read: "id_rsa" e.g. somefile.php?file=../../../../home/user/.ssh/id_rsa
 - If able to write, drop a SSH key into the user or root directory for login (/root/.ssh/id_rsa)
 - Are you able to read the SSH logs (SSH Log Poisoning): /var/log/auth.log
+- If you have a SSH key needing a passphrase try to crack it using ssh2john (see attacks below)

 <br/>
 ###  Restrictive Shell